jlipscomb/scaffolding_uswds_3_angular_17/README.md

-# scaffolding_uswds_3_angular_17
+# UswdsAngular
 This angular v17 project contains the scaffolding for utilizing the USWDS v3.

 Typical npm install.

+These components are accessible as CommonJS modules.
+The components are not accessible in the global browser scope but alterations to the main.ts file makes this possible.
+There is no need to ensure each component created initilizes the uswds as this is done once the the application is bootstrapped.

-When making use of the USWDS components, follow their guidance at: https://designsystem.digital.gov/documentation/developers/#js-customization
+When making use of the USWDS components, follow their example start at the import and Angular example section within https://designsystem.digital.gov/documentation/developers/#js-customization.

-The app component for this project is configured for the example of the accordion.
+The app component for this project is configured for an example of the accordion.

-# UswdsAngular
+## Angular info
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.

 ## Development server